Birth Control: Spermicide

 Spermicides contain chemicals to stop sperm from getting to an egg.
 They come in several different forms: cream, gel, foam, film, and suppositories.
 Spermicides should be used with another birth control method, such as condoms or a diaphragm.
 They be used alone but are not very effective that way.

 How Does Spermicide Work?

-How Well Does Spermicide Work?
+How Well Does Spermicide Work to Prevent Pregnancy?

-Who Uses Spermicide?
+Who Can Use Spermicide?

 Where Is Spermicide Available?

-Care should be taken when choosing a spermicide — the packages may look like those of some feminine hygiene products, such as douches or washes, which don't provide any birth control protection at all.
+Care should be taken when choosing a spermicide — the packages may look like those of some feminine hygiene products, such as douches or washes, which don't provide any birth control protection.

 How Much Does Spermicide Cost?

 Depending on the type of spermicide chosen (film is more expensive than gel), spermicide costs about $0.60 to $3 per use.

 Someone who uses spermicide should call the doctor if they: